 Idea 3 Support new golf business on golf course land

 Attract TopGolf and similar golf business ventures aimed at attracting new participation to Melbourne and regional centres.

-How can we attract golf participation for all?
+- Do you agree or disagree with the ideas? - How can we attract golf participation for all?